fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/01_arrays.md

 int[10] arr;
 ```

 It's natural to think that `arr` is of type `int[10]` which means that it's an array of 10 integers.
 The original syntax from C was left in C++ as-is due to backwards compability.
-The good part is that you will not use the above syntax a lot - in few chapters later you will learn about `std::array` and why `std::array<int, 10> arr` is much better than `int arr[10]`.
+The good part is that you will not use the above syntax a lot - in few chapters later you will learn about `std::array` and why C++ array class is superior.

 Just remember the above fact, plain arrays will not be used a lot because there are better alternatives which use more advanced language features.